Institute of Mental Health (Singapore): List of chief executive officers

-Recognition & Awards
+Recognition and awards

 In 2006, IMH's Early Psychosis Intervention Programme won the World Health Organization State of Kuwait Prize for Research in Health Promotion.

 In 2011, IMH clinched the inaugural Grand Award for the Hospital of the Year, at the Asian Hospital Management Awards organised by Hospital Management Asia.
 The award recognises and honours hospitals in Asia that carry out best practices.

 In 2012, the Institute of Mental Health earned the Accreditation with Distinction from the American Nurse Credentialing Center (ANCC), for its nursing education, becoming the only institution outside the US to receive this recognition.